how to make clarified butter or ghee

 Instructions

-- Set sticks of butter in a medium saucepan, heat on medium high heat and set timer for 10 minutes.
-Turn it to low if butter starts to bubble.
+• Set sticks of butter in a medium saucepan, heat on medium-high heat, and set the timer for 10 minutes.
+Turn it to low if the butter starts to bubble.

-- Using a strainer lined with cheesecloth if you have it, pour the clear butter into a storage container leaving the last layer of milk solids in the pan if you can.
+• Using a strainer lined with cheesecloth, pour the clear butter into a storage container, leaving the last layer of milk solids in the pan if possible.

-- Store covered in the refrigerator for up to a month.
+• Store covered in the refrigerator for up to a month.
+If using daily, I'll leave a jar on the counter for up to a week.

 This post contains affiliate links to products I know and love.
 I recommend any of them for this recipe!